 There are too many people counting calories, and not enough people counting chemicals!

-- Filtering your shower water is a necessity (not an option or a luxury).
+- Filtered shower water is a necessity (not an option or a luxury).
 Install a water filter in your home, especially for the water you drink, cook with and shower in to minimize exposure to fluoride, chlorine, toxic metals, microbes, industrial pollutants, pharmaceuticals and other harmful chemicals.
 You absorb 3x more chemicals through your skin than when consumed orally.
 Even if you’re not taking any prescription drugs, they’re in the water supply (chemo drugs, oral contraceptives, hormones, hypertension meds and many others)!

 - Avoid camel-backpack type water containers.
 Avoid bottles and containers with the numbers 3, 6 and 7 on the bottom.